(a)

 protocol to the executive officer.
 The proposed test protocol shall include:

-(A) the identify of the entity proposed to conduct the tests described in
+(A) the identify of the entity proposed to

-subsection (g)(4); (B) test procedures consistent with the requirements of this
+(B) test procedures consistent with the

-candidate fuel set forth in subsection (g)(2); (D) test data showing that the
+characteristics of the candidate fuel set forth in subsection (g)(2);

-control procedures; and (F) notification of any outlier identification and
+(F) notification of any outlier

-procedure meets generally accepted statistical principles.
+that any such procedure meets generally accepted statistical principles.

 Within 20 days of receipt of a proposed test protocol, the